-The Isolation Hubs have become an integral part of Nunavut's programs to protect Nunavummiut from COVID-19.
+The Isolation Hubs were an integral part of Nunavut's programs to protect Nunavummiut from COVID-19.
 Through the efforts of the Isolation Hub program, Nunavut remained COVID-19 free for the first eight (8) months of the pandemic.

-Since March 25, 2020, the Isolation Hub operators have been continually changed and improved to make the Isolation experience less unpleasant for Isolation guests.
+Since the Hubs opened in March 25, 2020, the Isolation Hub operations evolved to make the Isolation experience less unpleasant for Isolation guests.
 From the beginning, there were no established protocols or procedures in existence for the management of "COVID-19 Isolation Program".
 The overall goal of the Hub program was to provide the necessary supports to allow Nunavummiut to be able to successfully complete the required Isolation time so they could return home safely to their communities.
-The program has grown to include not only lodging, meals and security but also nursing services, cultural programs, mental wellness supports and expedited medical travel programs to enable specialist medical appointments.
+The program had evolved to include not only lodging, meals and security but also nursing services, cultural programs, mental wellness supports and expedited medical travel programs to enable specialist medical appointments.